Juanma Ortiz (footballer, born 1982)

-Juan Manuel 'Juanma' Ortiz Palazón (born 1 March 1982) is a Spanish former footballer who played mainly as a right midfielder.
+Juan Manuel 'Juanma' Ortiz Palazón (born 1 March 1982) is a Spanish former professional footballer who played mainly as a right midfielder.

-After starting out at Atlético Madrid he went on to spend most of his professional career with Almería, appearing in 151 official matches over two spells (16 goals) whilst playing four La Liga seasons with the club.
-He also competed professionally in Scotland and Cyprus.
+After starting out at Atlético Madrid, he went on to spend most of his career with Almería, appearing in 151 official matches over two spells (16 goals) whilst taking part in four La Liga seasons with the club.
+He also played in Scotland and Cyprus.

 Club career

 Early years

 Born in Guardamar del Segura, Province of Alicante, Valencia, Ortiz was a graduate of Atlético Madrid's youth system, where he played five first-team games during the 2003–04 season, three as a starter.

 He had previously made his debut with the main squad in the 2001–02 campaign, appearing in one Segunda División match as the Colchoneros were promoted, and would spend the next three years on loan at both CA Osasuna and Polideportivo Ejido, the latter in the second level.